Divine1/Spring-Boot/boot-rest.md

 # boot-rest

-This project is in ready-to-run state.
+Setting up a project from scratch could be time consuming if not done right.
+This project is a boiler plate and it is ready-to-run state.

 - Softwares Used to develop this project
 	- Java 8